-A facility walk-thru and assessment of site and building elements for compliance with applicable accessibility standards was conducted on June 14, 2016.
+A facility walk-thru and assessment of site and elements for compliance with applicable accessibility standards was conducted on June 14, 2016.
 The assessment was conducted by Tindale Oliver staff, certified as Accessibility Inspectors.

-The facility survey addressed each accessible element and space within and external to the building and included applicable elements such as path-of-travel (accessible route), parking, curb ramps, signage, benches, drinking fountains, ramps, and all other occupiable spaces and elements covered by the ADAAG.
+The facility survey addressed each accessible element and space within and external to the facility and included applicable elements such as path-of-travel (accessible route), parking, curb ramps, entrances/exits, ramps, hardware, and all other occupiable spaces and elements covered by the ADAAG.